tc39/proposal-temporal/docs/timezone.md

     Allowed values are `'compatible'`, `'earlier'`, `'later'`, and `'reject'`.
     The default is `'compatible'`.

-**Returns:** A `Temporal.Absolute` object indicating the absolute time in `timeZone` at the time of the calendar date and wall-clock time from `dateTime`.
+**Returns:** A `Temporal.Instant` object indicating the instant time in `timeZone` at the time of the calendar date and wall-clock time from `dateTime`.

-This method is one way to convert a `Temporal.DateTime` to a `Temporal.Absolute`.
+This method is one way to convert a `Temporal.DateTime` to a `Temporal.Instant`.
-It is identical to [`dateTime.toAbsolute(timeZone, disambiguation)`](./datetime.html#toAbsolute).
+It is identical to [`dateTime.toInstant(timeZone, disambiguation)`](./datetime.html#toInstant).

-In the case of ambiguity, the `disambiguation` option controls what absolute time to return:
+In the case of ambiguity, the `disambiguation` option controls what instant time to return:

 - `'compatible'` (the default): Acts like `'earlier'` for backward transitions and `'later'` for forward transitions.
 - `'earlier'`: The earlier of two possible times.